 Record all withdrawals and deposits.
 Don't wait for your monthly statement to arrive before checking the activity in your account.
 This is particularly useful if you don't have regular access to Online Banking or Mobile Banking.

 Use the Budget Planner to find out where your money is going every month.
 Pay your bills and manage your spending while growing your savings.

-© Copyright 2013 RBS Citizens Financial Group, Inc. All rights reserved.
+© Copyright 2018 Citizens Financial Group, Inc. All rights reserved.

 Citizens Bank is a brand name of Citizens Bank, N.A.
 (NMLS ID# 433960).Citizens Bank corporate headquarters: One Citizens Plaza, Providence, RI 02903 Member FDIC